varundevjani/blog/_posts/2017-07-29-Graph-Theory-E-01.md

 ### The Semester Saga.

-This about how a typical Autumn Semester progresses.
+This about how a typical Autumn Semester progresses in Kharagpur.

 ![desk](https://pranavkhadpe.github.io/blog/images/Attendancevssyllabus.png)